v-aakruti-shitut/node-lib/lib/redis/README.md

 subscribe(chan)
 publish(chan, msg)

-clientOptions(cluster) - returns client options which can be used during initialization - 'cluster' is boolean result(value) - retrieves the last result from a write operation result - 'value'
+clientOptions(password) - returns client options which can be used during initialization - 'password' is string result(value) - retrieves the last result from a write operation result - 'value'
 ```